dsquaredb/OpenSocialOnPantheon/README.md

 $ git push --force origin master
 ```
 Replace my-site with the name that you gave your Pantheon site, and replace ssh://ID@ID.drush.in:2222/~/repository.git with the URL from the middle of the SSH clone URL from the Connection Info popup dialog on your dashboard.

-### Installing Drupal

-Note that this example repository sets the installation profile to 'standard' in settings.php, so that the installer will not need to modify the settings file.
-If you would like to install a different profile, modify settings.php appropriately before installing your site.

 ## Updating Your Site